-To control water pollution, we practice good housekeeping and storage measures, and we recycle treated water at all project sites.
-Our drainage facilities are designed in accordance with local regulations and are regularly cleaned and maintained to ensure that effluents are properly treated before discharging into drains or canals.
+To minimise water pollution, we recycle all treated water at all project sites.
+Our drainage facilities are approved by local regulations and designed to regularly clean and ensure that effluents are properly treated before discharging into drains or canals.
 In addition, we provide training to workers on proper waste management during operations, including maintenance of machinery and equipment, storage of materials and spill control.